github/codeql/docs/language/learn-ql/go/library-modeling-go.rst

 Flow propagation
 ----------------

-By default, it is assumed that all functions in libraries do not have any data flow.
-To indicate that a particular function does, you need to create a class extending ``TaintTracking::FunctionModel`` (or ``DataFlow::FunctionModel`` if the untrusted user data is passed on without being modified).
+By default, we assume that all functions in libraries do not have any data flow.
+To indicate that a particular function does have data flow, create a class extending ``TaintTracking::FunctionModel`` (or ``DataFlow::FunctionModel`` if the untrusted user data is passed on without being modified).

-Inheritance and the characteristic predicate of the class should specify the function and a member predicate is needed with the signature ``override predicate hasTaintFlow(FunctionInput inp, FunctionOutput outp)`` (or
+Inheritance and the characteristic predicate of the class should specify the function.
+The class should also have a member predicate with the signature ``override predicate hasTaintFlow(FunctionInput inp, FunctionOutput outp)`` (or
 ``override predicate hasDataFlow(FunctionInput inp, FunctionOutput outp)``